aws/aws-sdk-js-v3/scripts/benchmark-size/README.md

 The maintainers only need to test the packages that is public for customer to consume publicly like all service clients and some utility packages like presigner.
 The other internal packages are tested as dependencies of those public packages.
-There are 2 config files that maintainers need to update update to make sure the tool runs on all packages it suppose to run and validate them with reasonable limit:
+There are 2 config files that maintainers need to update to make sure the tool runs on all packages it suppose to run and validate them with reasonable limit: